geoffyli/agent-assisted-learning-kit/src/commands/learning-study.md

 - Follow the specific note creation instructions provided
 - Create notes according to AGENTS.md standards:
   - Proper frontmatter with parent field
-  - Correct file naming conventions
+  - Correct file naming conventions: Follow the naming conventions from the learning plan, ensuring not to include "MOC" in filenames.
   - Appropriate folder placement
   - Wikilink integration